 - to comply with our legal obligations, such as in respect of money laundering and financial crime legislation as well as any requirements issued by our regulators such as the FCA, SEC or HMRC;

-- to provide you with information (by various means including but not limited to post, email and phone), products and services that you have requested from us or which we may reasonably believe would be of interest to you, by signing our client agreement you have consented to be contacted for such purposes
+- to provide you with information (by various means including but not limited to post, email and phone), products and services that you have requested from us or which we may reasonably believe would be of interest to you;

 - where we need to protect your interests or someone else’s;

-- where you have given consent and that consent has not subsequently been withdrawn.
+- where you have given consent and that consent has not subsequently been withdrawn; and

 Failure to provide certain information may mean we are unable to perform both our legal obligations and our contractual duties to you, such as executing transactions or making payments on your behalf.

-Where we provide investment services you agree and acknowledge personal data will be shared with our underlying custodian on an ongoing basis.
+Where we provide investment services, your personal data will be shared with our underlying custodian on an ongoing basis.

 What do we use the information collected on our website for?